cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 In order to mimic a real setup, find an objective on which to focus.
 Here the objective is:

-* Three independent parties, Alice, Bob and Carol.
+* Three independent parties, Alice, Bob, and Carol.
-* Two independent validator nodes, run by Alice and Bob, that can only communicate with their own sentries and do not expose RPC end points.
+* Two independent validator nodes, run by Alice and Bob respectively, that can only communicate with their own sentries and do not expose RPC end points.
 * Additionally, Alice's validator node uses Tendermint KMS on a separate machine.
 * The two sentry nodes, run by Alice and Bob, expose end points to the _world_.
 * A regular node, run by Carol, that can communicate with only the sentries and exposes end points for use by clients.